 The jungle-hipster one

 The most interesting one we came across had a curious shop front.

 As far as I could tell there was no signage giving the name of the establishment – only a hedge of foliage screening its front.
 As if the shop was saying ‘no paparazzi!’
 I suppose one could say the funky face thing looking down from the top window might count as a sign.
 Pre-literacy?
 Or rather, shop signage – but ironically?

 The inside is just as cool.
 The main… uh, area? has an intricate stylised mural of jungle.
 Dotted around are random pieces of furniture art, like a table frame that stretched into a horse, and guppy bowls moulded around tree branches.
 The menu is very fashionably on strips of bamboo.
 There really wasn’t anything in this place that wasn’t cool.

 I’m already nearly sold just by the nature spots and how put-together Ipoh neighbourhoods tend to be.
 I mean, I am Malaysian.
-I know very well how uh, indifferent we can be to the value of things like a fresh lick of paint and general maintenance.
-But from my wanderings two places in Malaysia are different from their peers – Melaka and Ipoh are noticeably more house-proud.
+I know very well how uh… indifferent we can be to the value of things like a fresh lick of paint and general maintenance.
+But from my wanderings, two places in Malaysia stand out from their peers – people in Melaka and Ipoh are noticeably more house-proud.

 Seriously, if by now there are even more of these curious things in Ipoh I might have to move there!

 Curious to check out the hidden gem of Ipoh?
 Save it for later!